Entwickler-Club/dpodreact/dev/devnotes.md

 		- input API and it will be displayed on page

 - implement itemtypes for pageItems and save from Showcase: Read/Write JSON
-- x all imports for item classes for extends
 - .. load data from json file into plural object

-- .. create MVC controller on backend
-    -

-- .. build basic item.ts, items.ts, pageItems.ts, pageItem.ts
-    - x build the four classes
-    - .. load plurals with loadCode, singles with id

-    - .. make button on JSON-read/write page: [Show PageItems]
-        - backend: const pageItems = new PageItems('all');
-            - send as: pageItems->outputAsJson()
-            - show on frontend
-            - build buttons for various loadCodes
-                - all
-                - menu = main

 - items
     - load()